 The Hermitage Monk

-Ananda (Francis Ananda Love), founder of the Hermitage, and an independant, atypical monk, has experienced this universal teaching during his years of pilgrimage, cave sadhana and service in Afghanistan, India, Nepal, Sri Lanka, and USA since 1973.
+Ananda (Francis Ananda Love), founder of the Hermitage, and an independant, atypical monk, has experienced this universal teaching during his years of pilgrimage, cave sadhana and service in Afghanistan, India, Nepal, Sri Lanka, and USA.
 Although his practice and teachers mostly follow Buddhist and Hindu lines, his study and counsel come from the teachings of all religions...for surely, truth is one.

-Visiting India and Sri Lanka almost every year since 1973, usually remaining for 6 months to 2.5 years, India has become his second home (maybe first?!).
-Known in India as Sadhu Anandadeva or "Ananda Baba", his sadhana includes much companionship and service to poor people as well as walking in the Himalayas, living on the banks of the Holy River Ganga, and visiting saints, yogis and sadhus (monks) at their camps, caves or ashrams.
-He has spent many weeks, months & years in various caves for meditation, from 1980 til the present, in north and south India; and, those years of Cave Sadhana, as well as many Vipassana sittings with U.S.N.
-Goenka and Robert Hover, in the 1970's, inspired his construction of the Samadhi Cave and the Samadhi Hermitage.
+Visiting India and Sri Lanka almost every year since mid 1980's, usually remaining for 6 months to 2.5 years, India has become his second home.
+Known in India as Sadhu "Ananda Baba", his sadhana includes companionship and service to poor people as well as walking in the Himalayas; living on the banks of the Holy River Ganga; and visiting saints, yogis and sadhus (monks) at their camps, caves or ashrams.
+He has spent many weeks, months & years in various caves for meditation, in north and south India; and, those years of Cave Sadhana, as well as many Vipassana sittings with U.S.N.
+Goenka and Robert Hover, inspired his construction of the Samadhi Cave and the Samadhi Hermitage.

 Previously a university